jdtsmith/abridge-diff/README.md

 ## Usage:

-Once installed, `abridge-diff` will start abridging all _refined_ diff hunks.
-You can enable and disable showing the abridged version using `abridge-diff-toggle-hiding`.
+Once installed, `abridge-diff` will immediately start abridging all _refined_ diff hunks.
+You can enable and disable _showing_ the abridged version using `abridge-diff-toggle-hiding`.
 Automatically configures itself to work with [magit](https://github.com/magit/magit), adding a new `D a` diff setup command, which toggles the abridging.
+Hunks are shown as abridged by default.

 ## Magit tips: